 - A. For initial authorization, the following should be documented: - 1.
 C4 levels and C1 inhibitor functional and antigenic protein levels - 2.
-F12, angiopoietin-1, plasminogen, kininogen-1 (KNG1), heparan sulfate-glucosamine 3-Osulfotransferase 6 (HS3ST6), or myoferlin (MYOF) gene mutation testing, if applicable - Chart notes confirming family history of angioedema, if applicable - B. For continuation of therapy, chart notes demonstrating a reduction in severity and/or duration of attacks
+F12, angiopoietin-1, plasminogen, or kininogen-1 (KNG1) gene mutation testing, if applicable - 3.
+Chart notes confirming family history of angioedema, if applicable - B. For continuation of therapy, chart notes demonstrating a reduction in severity and/or duration of attacks